Combinatorial and Topological Aspects of Path Posets, and Multipath Cohomology: A Combinatorial Description of Path Posets

 \section{A Combinatorial Description of Path Posets}

 The aim of this section is to give a combinatorial description of the path poset associated to a directed graph $\tG$; we show that the path poset can be constructed by gluing together simpler path posets associated to (suitable) subgraphs of $\tG$.

-We start by recalling two results on the poset structure of the path posets associated to coherently oriented linear graphs~$\tI_n$ -- cf.~Figure~\ref{fig:nstep} -- and polygons~$\tP_n$ -- cf.~Figure~\ref{fig:poly}.
-Example~\ref{ex:In} shows that the path poset of the coherently oriented linear graph is a Boolean poset, and Example~\ref{ex:Pn} shows that the path poset of the coherently oriented polygonal graph is isomorphic to a Boolean poset with the maximum element removed.
-These are the only graphs giving such path posets -- cf.~\cite[Proposition~2.34 \& 2.35]{primo};
+In the follow up, we will deal with disconnected graphs.
+A straightforward observation is that the multipath cohomology of disconnected graphs is the tensor product of the multipath cohomologies: